Guest post by Ofer Tirosh

 Idioms are a useful tool for any language learner to have in their vocabulary.
 They help language learners sound more expressive, rather than following the rote conversational lines out of a textbook.
 And they can help provide a cultural background as students learn the new language.
 Idioms can also help with language retention, often being retained faster than novel phrases, thanks in part to their quirky, memorable nature.

-Author bio: Ofer Tirosh is an entrepreneur and CEO of Tomedes, a language service provider specialising in providing localized business translation and marketing translation.
+Author bio: Ofer Tirosh is a part-time editor at Studyclerk and an entrepreneur and CEO of Tomedes, a language service provider specialising in providing localized business translation and marketing translation.